ernw/bcfs-fuse/blogpost/index.rst

       - EEDP
       - PartitionTableEntry

-For a complete list of the specific items, please take a look at `TODO <https://github.com/ernw/...>`_.
+For a complete list of the specific items, please take a look at `the bcfs.c file<https://github.com/ernw/bcfs-fuse/blob/master/bcfs.c>`_.

 Whilst the old version of the firmware is using this filesystem over the complete disk, the new version consists of a FAT32 filesystem with the following file structure:

 .. raw:: html